tay-bird/CalAp/README.md

 Creates an event in a given calendar from a given Event object.

 ### remove_event(calendarId, eventId)
-Removes an event in a given calendar from a given eventId.
+Removes a given Event object from a given calendar.

 ### Event objects